software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 We now have a project with the default columns: "Todo", "In progress" and "Done".
 The column will determine the status of the user story.
 Let's change the column labels by clicking the three dots at the top-right corner of the column.
 Name the columns in the following manner from left to right:

 - "Backlog" for the user stories that are not on any Sprint yet
-- "In sprint" for the user stories that are chosen for the current Sprint
+- "In Sprint" for the user stories that are chosen for the current Sprint
 - "Done" for the user stories that have been completed

 Now, let's make sure that our project is public.
 Click the project's name and the project's settings should open.
 Scroll down to "Danger zone" section and choose "Visibility" as "Public" from the dropdown menu.